lewagon/dotfiles/04-Front-End/03-Frontend-Advanced/01-Content-migration/README.md

 1. Migrate your home page **content** into the `index.html.erb` Middleman page
 1. Create a new `contact.html.erb` page with team and contact infos
 1. Put all common HTML parts (navbar / footer) in the `layout.html.erb`
-1. Promises are made to be kept, here is our [home-made navbar template](https://github.com/lewagon/awesome-navbars/blob/master/templates/_navbar.html) you can use in the layout.
+1. Promises are made to be kept, here is our [home-made navbar template](https://github.com/lewagon/awesome-navbars/blob/master/templates/_navbar.html) that we have already included in the layout.
 1. Don't forget to replace **all** `<a>` tags and `<img>` tags with the **correct helpers** (`image_tag`, `link_to`, `image-url`) to get rid of URL dependency in HTML and CSS files.

-Before coding, **start your server** with the start script.
-Once you've finished this challenge.
+## Commit and deploy

-- Commit and publish you change using on github.
+Once you have finished your content migration, commit your work:

 ```
 $ git add .